awsautomation/dev-picluster/README.md

 The following environment variables need to be set:
-* DOCKER - Where the Dockerfiles' are
 * PORT - Port that the master listens on
 * AGENTPORT - Port that the agent listens on

-The format for the Docker folder should be like this: dockerfiles/imagename/Dockerfile

 ```
-export DOCKER='/home/user/dockefiles'
 export PORT='9000'
 export AGENTPORT='9001'
 cd server